Team-Nutshell/nutshellengine-docs/source/types/Renderable/index.rst

 			  - The path to the model.
 			  - Any path to a model.

-If the :doc:`/types/Model/index` loaded in ``modelPath`` contains multiple :doc:`ModelPrimitives </types/ModelPrimitive/index>`, an :doc:`/entity_component_system/entity/index` will be created for each primitive.
-If a name for the base Entity was specified, the index of the :doc:`/types/ModelPrimitive/index` in the :doc:`/types/Model/index` will be appended at the end of the name, for each created :doc:`/entity_component_system/entity/index`, even if the :doc:`/types/Model/index` only contained a single :doc:`/types/ModelPrimitive/index`.
+If the :doc:`/types/Model/index` loaded in ``modelPath`` contains multiple :doc:`ModelPrimitives </types/ModelPrimitive/index>`, an :doc:`/entity_component_system/entity/index` will be created for each :doc:`/types/ModelPrimitive/index`.
+If a name for the base Entity was specified, the index of the :doc:`/types/ModelPrimitive/index` in the :doc:`/types/Model/index` will be appended at the end of the name, preceded by a "_", for each created :doc:`/entity_component_system/entity/index`, even if the :doc:`/types/Model/index` only contained a single :doc:`/types/ModelPrimitive/index`.